An Open Letter to Congress from Garrison Bliss, MD,

 Red = Hybrid

 Momentum is building in support of DPC.
 The bill comes on the heels of a Presidential Executive order urging the Treasury Department to consider guidance or rulemaking that might address one of the two issues that need to be clarified in the Tax Code by potentially defining DPC Arrangements as qualified health expenses under Sec.
 213 (d) of the Internal Revenue Code.
 This bipartisan bill will finish the job by clarifying in statute that DPC arrangements are excepted from definitions under Sec.
 223 (c) as insurance or “other coverage” that disqualifies an individual from funding an HSA.
-A bipartisan Senate companion will be introduced next week.
+A bipartisan Senate companion will be introduced soon.

 Act Now!
-Be a part of the solution: Please contact your Representatives today and ask them to co-sponsor the Primary Care Enhancement Act (H.R.
+Be a part of the solution: Please contact your Representatives today and ask them to co-sponsor and pass the Primary Care Enhancement Act (H.R.
 3708).
 Representatives need to hear from their constituents about the importance of bringing high-quality affordable primary care to more Americans with DPC.
 The Primary Care Enhancement Act will ensure that millions of Americans with HSAs are allowed access to the best primary care available with the DPC doc of their choice.
-Instructions, talking points and staff contact information can be found onour Call to Action page here.
+Instructions, talking points and staff contact information can be found on our Call to Action page here.

 Action Alert: Support H.R.
 3708